Rinkaby

 Rinkaby is a locality situated in Kristianstad Municipality, Skåne County, Sweden with 745 inhabitants in 2010.
 It is close to Lake Hammarsjön and roughly halfway between Kristianstad and Åhus.
-The village has a pre-school and primary school housed in a 19th century building.
+The village has a pre-school and primary school housed in a 19th-century building.
 There is a leisure centre, a football club and some shops.

+History and geography

 The area has Stone Age remains; the name of the village is probably derived from the word rinkʀ (Old West Norse rekkr), meaning 'man' or 'warrior', and by denotes a settlement in Old Swedish.
 Rinkaby Church was built in the 13th century and contains medieval murals and an astronomical clock.
 It is an agricultural community; in the 19th century, the area was famous for growing tobacco, but now specialises in the rearing of Angus cattle.

 Outside the village is a military training area called Rinkabyfältet which is often used for major Scouting events.
 A national jamboree called "Scout 2001" had 26,500 participants; the 22nd World Scout Jamboree in July–August 2011 was attended by more than 40,000 Scouts, Leaders and adult volunteers participating, from 143 different countries.